kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

   | High Availability   | 0.999        | 8.3 hrs         |
   | Normal Availability | 0.99 - 0.995 | 44 - 87 hrs     |

+  Continuous system - Very expensive.
+If one component fails, another in the system must be able to take over its place in such a way that the system goes on as if nothing has every happened.

+  Fault resilient system - e.g., Weapon monitoring system, etc.

+  High availability system - e.g., Time sheet program, airline reservation system, etc. It can be down for a short period of time  here and there for system updates, issue resolution, etc.